dsrhaslab/Holpaca/README.md

 This builds the full project including benchmarks.

+**Using Singularity/Apptainer**
-**Using Singularity/Apptainer [⚠️ This step will take approximately 1 hour, depending on the hardware]:**
+> ⚠️ This step will take approximately 1 hour, depending on the hardware

 First, we need to install the dependencies.
 This process will install the project directly on the host filesystem without containerizing it.